 This section of the dashboard comprises a number of price-based indicators to measure funding and liquidity conditions in the financial sector.
 In the case of the money markets, the EURIBOR-OIS interbank rate spread (indicator 4.1) reflects the risk premia banks charge to lend to each other.
-This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.
-This indicator is complemented by a synthetic measure for financial markets liquidity measure (indicator 4.2), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
+This indicator is regarded as a very good thermometer of tensions in the short-term interbank markets: a wide spread means that the interbank money markets have become less liquid.8 This indicator is complemented by a synthetic measure for financial markets liquidity measure (indicator 4.2), which proxies the ability of market participants to undertake securities transactions without triggering large changes in their prices.
 This measure monitors liquidity across several markets, covering foreign exchange, equity and bond markets, along three separate dimensions of market liquidity including tightness, depth and resiliency as well as estimates of liquidity premium.
-A low level of this indicator reflects overall less liquid and stickier financial markets.
+9 A low level of this indicator reflects overall less liquid and stickier financial markets.
 The dashboard also includes the EUR/USD cross-currency basis swap spread (indicator 4.3), an indicator of tensions in the US dollar funding market.
 As this spread decreases, swapping euro for US dollars becomes increasingly expensive; banks with large refinancing needs in US dollars and little or no access to other sources of dollar funding (e.g. deposits) are most vulnerable to fluctuations in this spread.
+10

 Owing to the nature of their business, banks are more vulnerable to liquidity risk than other financial sector entities (e.g. insurers); a number of banks' balance sheet indicators can help evaluate the funding structures of banks and hence identify structural vulnerabilities.
-Three indicators have been selected for the dashboard: the loan-to-deposit ratio, MFIs' liability structure and reliance on central bank funding.
-Banks with high loan-to-deposit ratios (indicator 4.4) rely more on wholesale funding markets, which are usually more volatile and unstable than retail deposits, and are hence more vulnerable and exposed to liquidity risk.
-The liability structure of the Credit Institutions sector (indicator 4.5.a) shows the contribution by instrument to the growth rates of banks' total liabilities in the euro area.
-High growth rates of banks' total liabilities in the leveraging of the sector, while the decomposition by instrument sheds light on current changes in the funding model (e.g. reduced funding from the interbank market and an increase in deposits).
-A box-plot graph (indicator 4.5.b) provides a cross-country comparison of the latest data - i.e. the growth rate of Credit Institutions liabilities by country - and of the distribution of historical values.
+Two indicators have been selected for the dashboard: the loan-to-deposit ratio and reliance on central bank funding.
+Banks with high loan-to-deposit ratios (indicator 4.7) rely more on

-&lt;sup>9 The three-month Euro Interbank Offered Rate (EURIBOR) is the interest rate at which banks borrow unsecured funds from other banks in the wholesale money market for a period of three months, therefore reflecting both liquidity risk and credit risk; on the other hand, banks entering into an Overnight Indexed Swap (OIS) are only entitled to receive a fixed rate of interest on a notional amount (called the OIS rate) and pay a floating rate.
+&lt;sup>8 The three-month Euro Interbank Offered Rate (EURIBOR) is the interest rate at which banks borrow unsecured funds from other banks in the wholesale money market for a period of three months, therefore reflecting both liquidity risk and credit risk; on the other hand, banks entering into an Overnight Indexed Swap (OIS) are only entitled to receive a fixed rate of interest on a notional amount (called the OIS rate) and pay a floating rate.
 As these contracts do not involve any initial cash flows, an OIS has little exposure to default and therefore no credit risk.

-&lt;sup>10 For further details see Box 9 in Financial Stability Review, ECB, June 2007.
+&lt;sup>9 For further details see Box 9 in Financial Stability Review, ECB, June 2007.

-&lt;sup>11 When the value of this spread is negative, holders of euro are willing to pay a premium (the crosscurrency swap) to swap euro with US dollars and vice-versa when the spread is positive.
+&lt;sup>10 When the value of this spread is negative, holders of euro are willing to pay a premium (the cross-currency swap) to swap euro with US dollars and vice-versa when the spread is positive.